William Kentridge: Prints and drawings

 By the mid-1970s, Kentridge was making prints and drawings.
 In 1979, he created 20 to 30 monotypes, which soon became known as the "Pit" series.
 In 1980, he executed about 50 small-format etchings which he called the "Domestic Scenes".
 These two extraordinary groups of prints served to establish Kentridge's artistic identity, an identity he has continued to develop in various media.
 Despite his ongoing exploration of non-traditional media, the foundation of his art has always been drawing and printmaking.

-In 1986, he began a group of charcoal and pastel drawings based, very tenuously, on Watteau's The Embarkation for Cythera.
-These extremely important works, the best of which reflect a blasted, dystopic urban landscape, demonstrate the artist's growing consciousness of the flexibility of space and movement.
+In 1986, he began a group of charcoal and pastel drawings loosely based on Watteau's The Embarkation for Cythera.
+These works, which reflect a blasted, dystopic urban landscape, demonstrate the Kentridge's movement towards using the flexibility of space and movement.

 In 1996–1997, he produced a portfolio of eight prints titled Ubu Tells the Truth, based on Alfred Jarry's 1896 play Ubu Roi.
 These prints also relate to the Truth and Reconciliation Commission conducted in South Africa after the end of apartheid.
 One of the stark and somber prints from this portfolio, in the collection of the Honolulu Museum of Art, is illustrated.

 The Six Drawing Lessons, delivered as part of The Norton Lectures series at Harvard University in 2012, consider the work in the studio and the studio as a place of making meaning developed.
 A series of large drawings of trees in Indian ink on found encyclopedia pages, torn up and reassembled, analyzes the form of different trees indigenous to southern Africa.
 Drawn across multiple pages from books, each drawing is put together as a puzzle – the single pages first painted, then the whole pieced together.

 "My drawings don't start with a 'beautiful mark'," writes Kentridge, thinking about the activity of printmaking as being about getting the hand to lead the brain, rather than letting the brain lead the hand.
 "It has to be a mark of something out there in the world.
 It doesn't have to be an accurate drawing, but it has to stand for an observation, not something that is abstract, like an emotion."